muratk3n/thirdwave/en/README.md

 ---

-Bezos is becoming Oprah of space travel
+Bezos is becoming the Oprah of space travel

 ---